Buying a House With an Elderly Parent: 10 Things to Know

 If your elderly parent has some income or savings, then you may be able to share living expenses.
 Sharing living expenses when buying a house with an elderly parent can be beneficial for both parties.

-Together you can purchase a larger and more comfortable home than you could afford on your own, as well as help spread budgets further, especially for older people living on fixed incomes.
+Together, you can purchase a larger and more comfortable home than you could afford on your own, as well as help spread budgets further, especially for older people living on fixed incomes.

-Care and Support for Parents
+Care and Support for a Parent

 Emotional Support